When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Aqua Spirit, Regent Street

-A great spot to know about, this slick cocktail sanctuary high above Regent Street — part of Aqua Kyoto restaurant — is in a prime position for post-shopping recuperation.
-The views over Oxford Street and the West End are as appealing as the Japanese bar food and Asian-accented drinks list.
-No bookings are taken for the terrace (open for lunch from noon-3pm and drinks thereafter) so it’s best to arrive early.
+This slick cocktail sanctuary floating high above Regent Street — part of the Aqua Kyoto restaurant — is in a prime position for post-retail recuperation.
+The views over Oxford Street and the West End are as appealing as the Japanese bar food and Asian-accented drinks list (check out the sake and Caribbean spiced rum concoction named 'Big in Japan').
+No bookings are taken for the terrace, except if you're having lunch.
+Note the smart casual dress code: no sportswear or flip flops.

 Aqua Spirit, 5th floor, 240 Regent Street, W1B 3BR